nelmio/NelmioSecurityBundle/README.md

 #### Using browser adaptive directives

-Nelmio can be configured to only send directives that can be understood by the browser.
+The NelmioSecurityBundle can be configured to only send directives that can be understood by the browser.
 This reduces noise provided via the report URI.
 This is a direct port of what has been done in [Twitter SecureHeaders library](https://github.com/twitter/secureheaders).

 Use the `enabled` key to enable it.